|

 -

 Tsawalk.
-A Nuu-chah-nulth Worldview.
-By E. Richard Atleo.
+A Nuu-chah-nulth Worldview, by E. Richard Atleo.

-Reviewed by Angelo A. Calvell
+Reviewed by Angelo A. Calvello

-Unaffected by the Gospel: Osage Resistance to the Christian
+- Unaffected by the Gospel: Osage Resistance to the Christian

-Invasion, 1673–1906: A Cultural Victory.
-By Willard
+Invasion, 1673–1906: A Cultural Victory, by Willard

-Hughes Rollings .Reviewed by George E. “Tink”
+Hughes Rollings.
+Reviewed by George E. “Tink” Tinker

 -